CarolineNB/Information-Visualization/Mini Projects/Infovis MiniProject 1/README.md

 ## Data
 In the [AidData dataset](https://www.aiddata.org/data/aiddata-core-research-release-level-1-3-1), each row represents a financial transaction between two countries.
-We will be focusing on teh following attributes of the dataset:
+We will be focusing on the following attributes of the dataset:

 * **Year**: year of the commitment
 * **Donor**: country providing the financial resource